5T33Z0/Clover-Crate/ACPI/README.md

 There are several sample brightness curves/graphs in the system, and they have different UIDs.
 If some vendor uses that curve, it doesn't mean that you will have the same brightness with the same processor.
 It depends on the panel – not the processor.

-This also doen't work correctly any more (the brightness will reset to max after a reboot), so using aforementioned `SSDT-PNLF.aml` is recommended in this case as well.
+This option is deprecates as well.
+It doesn't work correctly any more (the brightness will reset to max after a reboot), so using aforementioned `SSDT-PNLF.aml` is recommended in this case as well.

 #### DeleteUnused

-Removes unused Floppy, CRT and DVI devices - a necessity for getting the Intel GMA X3100 to work on Dell Laptops.
+Removes unused Floppy, CRT and DVI devices from the DSDT – a necessity for getting the Intel GMA X3100 to work on Dell Laptops.
 Otherwise, you'll get a black screen.
 Tested by hundreds of users.

 #### FakeLPC